safe-global/safe-smart-account/README.md

 #### MultiSendStruct.sol
 Experimental implementation of the multi send library that uses structs instead of a byte array to pass the combined transactions to the contract.

-#### CreateAndAddModule.sol
+#### CreateAndAddModules.sol
-This library allows to create a new Safe module and whitelist this module for the Safe in one single transaction.
+This library allows to create new Safe modules and whitelist these modules for the Safe in one single transaction.

 #### Note on naming of execute function of the safes
 To optimize gas usage the naming of the methods was choosen in a matter that result in a low method id for methods that are often used.
 Please consider this when renaming.